theocerdan/kayp_docs/docs/team.md

 <p class="description">Encountering an issue with KAYP?
 Check these frequently asked questions to troubleshoot common problems.</p>

-If you still can't find the information you need, feel free to visit our [support page](/kayp/getting-started/support/).

 ## KAYP is a valuable solution.
 How can I support its development?

 There are several ways to contribute to KAYP’s growth: